thousandbrainsproject/tbp.monty/docs/how-to-use-monty/getting-started/getting-started-on-windows-via-wsl.md

 cd ~/tbp && code .
 ```

-The `code .` command launches both VS Code for Windows and the Linux VS Code Server directly into WSL's current directory.
+The `code .` command launches both VS Code for Windows and the Linux VS Code Server directly into the current directory of WSL.

 # 7. Run unit tests and a benchmark